nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [blog.learncodeonline.in: Kubernetes Scheduling - Taints and Tolerations](https://blog.learncodeonline.in/kubernetes-scheduling-taints-and-tolerations)
 - [kamsjec.medium.com: Kubernetes Taints and Tolerations](https://kamsjec.medium.com/kubernetes-taints-and-tolerations-18727f618d01)
 - [trstringer.com: Kubernetes Taints, Tolerations, and Understanding the PreferNoSchedule Effect](https://trstringer.com/understanding-prefernoschedule/)
+- [medium.com/@sam.euchaliptus: Tolerations & NodeAffinity for Deterministic Pod Scheduling in Kubernetes](https://medium.com/@sam.euchaliptus/tolerations-nodeaffinity-for-deterministic-pod-scheduling-in-kubernetes-aa2f1d4316fa) A pod relies on the Kubernetes scheduler to be placed in a node.
+This article explains how you can influence allocation decisions with tolerations and node affinity.

 #### Kubernetes Deployment, ReplicaSet, Rollling Updates and Rollbacks